My art practice is an attempt to blend meditation, the felt-sense and the visual.

 1) Art wakes us up: To make art we must fully enter the present moment by becoming keenly aware through our senses.
 As we become present we can experience a state of ‘flow’ - the antidote to being 'stuck'.

 2) Art welcomes us: It asks us to value ourselves and our work, not for being something special but for simply being wholeheartedly us.
 In so doing, it requires us to find a way to deal with our inner critic.
-Art is imperfection.
+Art embraces mistakes and imperfection.

 3) Art helps us to let go: The artistic process requires us to surrender.
 We learn that all creative acts are accompanied by anxiety; this is normal and to be welcomed.
 The healing and the art are found in managing this anxiety; in trusting the process. *